Dreambound

 Exploring a Career in Phlebotomy Outside North Carolina

 If you're aiming to pursue a career as a Phlebotomist but find yourself in a different state, remember, your goal is still within reach.
-You can explore opportunities to start your career as a Phlebotomist in places like Alabama, Louisiana, New Hampshire, Pennsylvania, or West Virginia.
+You can explore opportunities to start your career as a Phlebotomist in places like Alabama, Massachusetts, New Hampshire, Pennsylvania, or West Virginia.
 If these locations don't work for you, Dreambound simplifies the journey to becoming a Phlebotomist no matter where you live.
 By enabling you to find and compare Phlebotomy classes with a quick zip code search, Dreambound empowers you to move forward confidently towards a rewarding career in healthcare, regardless of your current location.

 How do I get my Phlebotomy certification in North Carolina?